8/6/2024

 Fatima Bulani

-Hi, good afternoon, this is Joel on First Fatima.
+Hi, good afternoon.
+This is Joel on for Fatima.
 Thanks for taking our questions.
-So maybe just the first one, to follow up on the GTM conversation.
-So in relation to some of the GTM and sales org changes from earlier this year, could you just talk about how sales productivity and nutrition levels have trended relative to your internal expectations?
+So maybe just the first one to follow up on the GTM conversation.
+So in relation to some of the GTM and sales org changes from earlier this year, Could you just talk about how sales productivity and attrition levels have tended relative to your internal expectations?
 And then also from that perspective, what's embedded in your guidance for the year?

 speaker

-Yeah, so on the, I assume you're talking about the sales people themselves.
+Yeah.
+So on the I assume you're talking about the sales people themselves.
 We've seen very healthy retention of the sales force.
-It's in line with our expectations overall and where we expect from the sales force maturity.
+It's in line with our expectations overall and where we expect from the Salesforce maturity.
 I can tell you that our sales team is extraordinarily excited by the new command launch and the new products that we actually have coming into the market.
 I haven't seen this much momentum in a long time.
-We think that that's boistering some of the retention in an overall, I would just say, challenging high-level macro environment.
+That's boistering some of the retention in an overall, I would just say, challenging high level macro environment.
 We're seeing lots of excitement and momentum as we enter the second half of the year from our sales team.

 speaker